platipy/platipy/pong.rst

 Scenes and the Director
 -----------------------

-Scenes and the director are the most fundamental way in which we organize a game.
-At any given time, a scene is what is running and controlling the game.
-Spyral's director is the manager for scenes, that handles moving between scenes.
-It maintains a stack of scenes which are running.
-For our game, we'll end up creating two scenes, one for a simple menu, and one that will actually be our game.
-For now, let's make an empty class for our game, and push it onto the director's stack.
-For organization, we'll split this into a few files.
+The ``Director`` and ``Scenes`` are the most fundamental way in which to organize a game in Spyral.
+At any given time, a Scene is running and controlling the game.
+The Director is a stack that manages and moves between Scenes.
+The top Scene on the stack is the currently Scene, and transitions require adding pushing new Scenes or popping old ones.
+Your game will have many Scenes (perhaps representing a main menu, a character select screen, an individual level, or a pause menu), but there is only ever one Director.

+Our Pong game will eventually have two Scenes: a simple menu, and the actual Pong game.
+For now, let's make an empty class to represent the second of those two Scenes.
+Then we can have the *main* function push that Scene onto the top of the Director's stack.
+To keep our code organized, we'll split this into multiple files.

 .. topic:: __init__.py